-Your first step is to fertilize (using a spreader) before winter even sets in.
-There are a push as well as hand spreaders available.
+Your first step is to fertilize (using a spreader) before winter sets in.
+There is a push style available as well as hand spreaders.
 Never exceed the recommended amount of fertilizer.
 If you do, it can burn your grass.
-Next (still before the snow flies) keep mowing your lawn regularly as winter weeds won’t survive repeated cutting but be sure to capture any seeds before they get a chance to spread across your yard.
-(Note for next year: application of a fall herbicide should provide the same results with far less hassle), that is what I did.
+Next (before the snow flies) keep mowing your lawn regularly as winter weeds won’t survive repeated cutting but be sure to capture any seeds before they get a chance to spread across your yard.
+(Note for next year: application of a fall herbicide should provide the same results with far less hassle).

-Aeration of your lawn, this is another hugely beneficial practice.
-This delivers plenty of air to the grassroots which aid in spring growth.
-It’s also a good idea to limit your lawn foot traffic.
-(Use sidewalks if you have them available), and this is doubly the case during the winter, early spring months.
+Aeration of your lawn is another hugely beneficial practice which delivers plenty of air to the grassroots which aid in spring growth.
+It’s also a good idea to limit your lawn foot traffic (use sidewalks if you have them) and this is doubly the case during the winter and early spring months.
 Heavy traffic can severely damage or even kill your grass, and that leads to bare spots which will need fixing down the road.

 Winter salt and snow plow damage is common and tough on Michigan grass lawns.
 Take time for necessary repairs.
-Reseed the damaged areas should become a priority.
-However, if you are planning to apply a pre-emergent weed control please be extra careful, as it will prevent all seed from germinating and haphazard application could make for lasting lawn damage.
+Reseeding the damaged areas should become a priority.
+However, if you are planning to apply a pre-emergent weed control be extra careful as it will prevent all seed from germinating and haphazard application could make for lasting damage to the lawn.

 The arrival of early spring often provides a tantalizing opportunity for a head start if you take advantage of it.
 Disease, insects and snow mold are your first items to consider, yet thorough raking, which increases airflow throughout the grass, can go a long way to reducing lawn threats.